 Diabetic retinopathy is a complication of Type 1, Type 2, and gestational diabetes, and can cause vision loss or even blindness in diabetics.
-Diabetic retinopathy is caused by high blood sugar which damages tiny blood vessels that go to the retina, causing them leak fluid or bleed, and prompting the growth of new blood vessels which don’t work well.
+Diabetic retinopathy is caused by high blood sugar which damages tiny blood vessels that go to the retina, causing them to leak fluid or bleed and promoting the growth of new blood vessels which don’t work well.

-Diabetic retinopathy can lead to diabetic macular edema, which is when the damaged blood vessels leak fluid into the macula, the part of the retina responsible for central vision (seeing things directly in front of you), and it can also lead to neovascular glaucoma, which is when abnormal blood vessels grow out of the retina and block fluids from draining out the eye.
+Diabetic retinopathy can lead to a condition called diabetic macular edema.
+Diabetic macular edema is when the damaged blood vessels leak fluid into the macula, the part of the retina responsible for central vision (seeing things directly in front of you).
+Diabetic retinopathy can also cause neovascular glaucoma, which is when abnormal blood vessels grow out of the retina and block fluids from draining out of the eye.

 There are little to no symptoms of diabetic retinopathy in the early stages.
-In the latter stages of the disease, people can experience blurry vision, floating spots in their vision, and blindness.
+In the later stages of the disease, people can experience blurry vision, floating spots in their vision, and blindness.

 Proper management of diabetes is the best way to lower your risk of developing diabetic retinopathy.
 All diabetics should have comprehensive eye exams on a regular basis, sometimes as often as every two to four months.
 If you have diabetes, the doctors at Walter Eye Clinic will recommend a schedule for comprehensive eye exams for your needs.

-Age-related macular degeneration (AMD) is a common and serious age-related disease which affects the macula, the part of the retina responsible for central vision.
+Age-related macular degeneration (AMD) is a common and serious age-related disease that affects the macula, the part of the retina responsible for central vision.
 It is the leading cause of vision loss in people over the age 50.
 Macular degeneration can happen earlier in life, but age is easily the biggest risk factor.
-A few others include race and genetics.
+Other risk factors include race and genetics.

-For people who have AMD, vision loss occurs as the macula deteriorates over time.
-The macula is the part of the retina responsible for sharp, central vision, AMD can make it difficult or impossible to do daily tasks like reading, writing, and driving.
+For people who have AMD, vision loss occurs as the macula deteriorates over time, making it difficult or impossible to do daily tasks like reading, writing, and driving.

-AMD often goes undetected for a long time because it is painless and the negative effects on vision take a while to manifest.
+AMD often goes undetected for a long time because it is painless and vision loss takes a while to manifest.
 Over time, however, blurry patches or dark spots will begin to appear in the central vision.
 Objects may also appear less bright than they used to, or they may seem warped.